 Long-Term Management of Mercury Levels in the Body

-After initial treatment, ongoing care focuses on maintaining healthy levels mercury.
+After initial treatment, ongoing care focuses on maintaining healthy mercury levels.
 Regular testing helps track progress over time.

 Nutritional support strengthens your body's natural detoxification system.
 Preventing re-exposure is crucial for lasting recovery.